-Where about’s in India did you grow up?
+Where about in India did you grow up?

-It was in South India, it’s a small town called Pollachi which is about 50km away from Coimbatore city area, towards the Western Ghats, the western mountains of Southern India.
-I’ve lived across multiple places in India, originally at home with my parents until I was sixteen then I went to a boarding high school.
-I then did my undergrad in a different city about 8-9 hours from my home-town before moving to a bigger city for my first job.
-Compared to where I grew up, I got to see the cities I moved to were larger and that’s where I first understood that everything happens in the city, that’s where more opportunities are.
+It was in South India.
+It’s a small town called Pollachi which is about 50km away from the Coimbatore city area, towards the Western Ghats, the western mountains of Southern India.
+I’ve lived across multiple places in India, originally at home with my parents until I was sixteen, then I went to a boarding high school.
+I then did my undergrad in a different city about 8-9 hours from my hometown before moving to a bigger city for my first job.
+Compared to where I grew up, I got to see the cities I moved to were larger and that’s where I first understood that everything happens in the city - that’s where more opportunities are.

-My journey to becoming a UX/UI Designer was pretty strange because when I was young I was really interested in the sciences, especially physics.
-I am still really interested in learning about space and space science, I keep in touch with what’s happening in the space science community.
+My journey to becoming a UX/UI Designer was pretty strange because when I was young I was really interested in the Sciences, especially Physics.
+I am still really interested in learning about space and Space Science and I keep in touch with what’s happening in the Space Science community.
 I was so curious about how people use telescopes and technology to understand the universe.
 Then I had my first computer when I was around 11 years old which changed everything.
 I was so fascinated by how this small machine does everything.
-I started learning more about how it works and through that process I fell in love with technology which planted the seed in me wanting to do something with it later in life.
-I wasn’t very good with numbers, I used to hate math, so I wasn’t able to join a computer science course.
+I started learning more about how it works and through that process, I fell in love with technology, planting the seed in me wanting to do something with it later in life.
+I wasn’t very good with numbers.
+I used to hate math, so unfortunately, I wasn’t able to join a Computer Science course.

-Instead, I looked for another way to make a career in technology which is where I discovered I could use communications to bring people closer to technology.
+Instead, I looked for another way to make a career in technology which is where I discovered I could use Communications to bring people closer to technology.
 In my undergrad, I got to learn a broad range of ways to communicate with people such as film making, professional writing, digital and visual arts, and fine arts.
-Believe or not my undergrad thesis was actually a study on the movies of Christopher Nolan.
+Believe it or not, my undergrad thesis was actually a study on the movies of Christopher Nolan.
 I watch a lot of movies.
-While growing up that was how I learnt about the world through movies.
-It is how I learnt that the world isn’t all the same as what I see around me; how cultures are different around the world and how it makes people different.
+While growing up that was how I learnt about the world.
+It is how I learned that the world isn’t all the same as what I see around me; how cultures are different around the world and how it makes people different.

 After graduating I started my first internship at Zolo, where I learned what is work life.
-I experienced how hard-work pays off every single time.
-It was a small start-up with a small seed funding, we worked long hours in a small team.
+I experienced how hard work pays off every single time.
+It was a small start-up with a small seed funding - we worked long hours in a small team.
 People started using the product more and we were reaping the rewards afterwards.
 That led to some strong funding rounds.
-Seeing that growth because of the efforts we put showed me that it doesn’t matter if you know everything or not, but on an everyday basis if you keep working and improving yourself to achieve a higher goal, you can enjoy its rewards later.
-After a while I understood it was time for me to learn further which led me to moving over to Western Australia and start my masters degree at Curtin University.
+Seeing that growth because of the efforts we put in showed me that it doesn’t matter if you know everything or not.
+But on an everyday basis, if you keep working and improving yourself to achieve a higher goal, you can enjoy its rewards later.
+After a while, I understood it was time for me to learn further which led me to move over to Western Australia and start my Master's degree at Curtin University.

 After I first received a message from one of the team, I actually thought it was spam because I received a lot of messages like that.
 However, I soon realised this was a real company with real people who were interested in me!
 That’s when I figured out it was a good opportunity for me to try and get involved.